elevenday8-design/kreuzberg/README.md

 ### Roadmap

+V1:

-[] - extra install groups (to make dependencies optional and offer alternatives) [] - html file text extraction
+- [ ] - extra install groups (to make dependencies optional and offer alternatives)
+- [ ] - html file text extraction
-[] - better PDF table extraction
+- [ ] - better PDF table extraction
+- [ ] - TBD

+V2:

-[] - metadata extraction
+- [ ] - metadata extraction (possible breaking change)
+- [ ] - TBD

+### Feature Requests

-Feel free to open a discussion in GitHub or an issue if you have any feature requests, but keep the philosophy part in mind
+Feel free to open a discussion in GitHub or an issue if you have any feature requests

+### Contribution

+Is welcome!
+Read guidelines below.

 ## Supported File Types